 TICLID (ticlopidine hydrochloride) by Roche is clinical pharmacology mechanism of action when taken orally, ticlopidine hydrochloride causes a time- and dose-dependent inhibition of both platelet aggregation and release of platelet granule constituents, as well as a prolongation of bleeding time.
 First approved in 1991.

 TICLID (ticlopidine hydrochloride) is an oral antiplatelet agent that irreversibly inhibits ADP-induced platelet aggregation and fibrinogen binding.
-It is indicated for reducing thrombotic stroke risk in patients with cerebrovascular disease or a history of stroke.
-The drug works by interfering with platelet membrane function, producing platelet inhibition that persists for the platelet's lifetime.
+It is used to reduce thrombotic stroke risk in patients with prior stroke or high-risk conditions.
+The drug works by interfering with platelet membrane function, producing effects that persist for the lifespan of the platelet.

 CLINICAL PHARMACOLOGY Mechanism of Action When taken orally, ticlopidine hydrochloride causes a time- and dose-dependent inhibition of both platelet aggregation and release of platelet granule constituents, as well as a prolongation of bleeding time.
 The intact drug has no significant activity at…